 Since human capital is accepted as the qualifications acquired by individuals, in other words, the dynamic of the economy, these qualifications can be summarized as all kinds of knowledge and experiences which improve production (Karataş & Çankaya, 2010).
 Human capital material is directly proportional to the country's economy.
 However, it may be misleading to link the efficiency of human capital only to the increase in a country's population.
-In fact, the quantitative traits of the population come into prominence in developing countries, while knowledge, skills, experience, and education-like qualitative traits come into prominence in developed countries.
-When we consider the situation today, it is easy to see that not the countries with a large population, but those with educated, healthy, and long-living individuals are more developed (Yumuşak, 2008).
+In fact, the quantitative traits of the population come into prominence in developing countries, while knowledge, skills, experience, and education-like qualitative traits come into prominence in the countries with a large population, but those with educated, healthy, and long-living individuals are more developed (Yumuşak, 2008).
 Such traits indicate that a large population alone is not sufficient for the efficiency of human capital.